 Part of the instrument set-up is to choose the correct nozzle size and pressure for the sorter.
-If you are not familiar with this technical detail, please indicate on the form exactly what kind of cells (and in particular how large) you will bring, and whether you are concerned about cell fragility.
+If you are not familiar with this technical detail, please indicate exactly what kind of cells (and in particular how large) you will bring, and whether you are concerned about cell fragility.